-Banco Santander-Chile has an integral bank policy of coverage of Official Loyalty N°5014196 in force with the company Compañía de Seguros Chilena Consolidada S.A., coverage for USD50,000,000 per claim with an annual limit of USD100,000,000, which covers both the Bank and its subsidiaries, with an expiration date of June 30, 2021, which has been renewed.
+Banco Santander-Chile has an integral bank policy of coverage of Official Loyalty N°5077934 in force with the company Compañía de Seguros Chilena Consolidada S.A., coverage for USD50,000,000 per claim with an annual limit of USD100,000,000, which covers both the Bank and its subsidiaries, with an expiration date of June 30, 2022.
+This guarantee has an annual renewal clause.